Arthur Forbes, 9th Earl of Granard: Personal life

 Lord Granard was married to Marie-Madeleine Eugenie, Princess of Faucigny Lucinge, (d.
 1990).
-Marie was the daughter of Jean Maurel and the first wife of Prince Humbert de Faucigny-Lucinge (a brother of Prince de Cystria, both descendants of Louis IX of France).
-Together, Marie and Lord Granard lived at Castleforbes demesne, the largest estate in County Longford, were the parents of two children:
+She was the daughter of Jean Maurel and the first wife of Prince Humbert de Faucigny-Lucinge (a brother of Prince de Cystria, both descendants of Louis IX of France).
+Together, Marie and Lord Granard lived at Castleforbes demesne, the largest estate in County Longford, and were the parents of two children: